biosustain/co/docs/index.rst

 be updated with a more accurate sequence while maintaining the relationship to the component's child component.
 Most likely, versions will be hashes of the mutations that make up a component.

-Also planned is a *context* interface that can be implemented to automatically save, load and look up parts in the context of a storage backend.

-A improved `non-strict` mode with better tolerance for overlapping mutations is also being considered.
+An improved `non-strict` mode with better tolerance for overlapping mutations is also being considered.

 Indices and tables
 ==================